zhangms1709/cervantes/README.md

 </details>

 Thus, regexes were removed and puncutation was preserved.
-Instant improvement was observed.
-The model was capable of citing numerous characters and producing different literary forms such as sonnets.
+Drastic improvement was observed.
+The model was capable of citing numerous characters (i.e. Camilla and don Fernando) and using different literary styles such as sonnets.
 However, there was still significant ambiguity in the sentences and meaning was often obfuscated.
-Here is are two sample sentences generated from the input "Dulcinea":
+For example, here are two sample sentences generated from the input "Dulcinea":

 <details>
   <summary>Example output:</summary>